nikfrank/ulpan-server/README.md

     - databases on the cloud

 - Section 1: Using ExpressJS to expose an API
+  - step0: boot server and set up route handlers
     - hello world
     - make a router, respond with fake data
     - test a GET route in the browser
     - download POSTMAN, use it to test a POST route
+  - step1: fake database using "in memory store"
+  - step2: filling out our API

 - Section 2: Using Postgres with an ORM
+  - step#: replace all fake APIs with real APIs

 - Section 3: Identity middleware